pivotal-cf/PCC-Sample-App-PizzaStore/README.md

-This versioned example app for Pivotal Cloud Cache (PCC) is a Spring Boot application that can be used with a PCC service instance that is TLS enabled or not.
+This versioned example app for Pivotal Cloud Cache (PCC) is a Spring Boot application that can be used with a PCC service instance configured either with or without TLS enabled.

-App uses [Spring Boot Data Geode](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/1.2.6.RELEASE/reference/htmlsingle/) (SBDG)to talk to the PCC service instance.
+The app uses [Spring Boot Data Geode](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/1.2.6.RELEASE/reference/htmlsingle/) (SBDG) to talk to the PCC service instance.
 The app implements some operations of a pizza shop.
 The app leverages Spring Web MVC controllers to expose data access operations.